pandey-ankit/springboot-verrazzano/intro/intro.md

 ### Objectives

 * Set up your Oracle Cloud Free Tier account (if you haven't done so already).
-* Set up an Oracle Kubernetes Engine instance on the Oracle Cloud Infrastructure.
+* Setting up an OKE cluster on OCI
-* Install the Verrazzano production profile.
+* Installing and configuring Verrazzano on the cluster
-* Create sample tomcat application docker image.
+* Building a container image for a Spring Boot application
-* Deploy tomcat application to OKE using Verrazzano.
+* Deploying the application to the OKE cluster using Verrazzano
-* Explore Grafana, Prometheus and OpenSearch Dashboard console.
+* Monitoring and managing the application using Verrazzano's integrated tools

 ### Prerequisites